Robxxt/minishell/README.md

 This project is a minimal Unix shell implementation in C, commonly known as "minishell."
 A shell is a command-line interface that allows users to interact with an operating system.
 This minishell provides basic shell functionalities, allowing users to execute commands, navigate directories, and manage processes.

+## Requirements
+You must have gcc compiler and readline libraries installed

 ## Features

 - **Command Execution:** Execute various shell commands and programs.